openbikesensor/openbikesensor.github.io/README.md

 We try to keep up to date with hugo and docsy.
 The current docsy version is referenced in the submodule, so we're not sticking to any releases there.
-The current hugo version is specified in the [github flow file](.github/workflows/gh-pages-staging.yml).
+The current hugo version is specified in the [GitHub flow file](.github/workflows/gh-pages-staging.yml).

 Since hugo does not introduce many breaking changes, it should be fine to work with other versions locally.
-If you run into trouble, try to install the exact version referenced in the github flow file, as that is used to build this site for production.
+If you run into trouble, try to install the exact version referenced in the GitHub flow file, as that is used to build this site for production.
 Always make sure to install hugo's *extended version*.

 As for Node.js, we currently use version 12 for installing the dependencies